Aru010197/Face-Recognition-for-Attendance/README.md

 1.Run the Python script:

      python facial_recognition_attendance.py
-2. Press 'q' to exit the application.
+2.Press 'q' to exit the application.

 ## Configuration
 1. Update the known faces in the photos/ directory with images of individuals to be recognized.